 Simple occupation.
 This rule (followed by most states today) defines "hostile" as the mere occupation of the land.
 The trespasser doesn't have to know that the land belongs to someone else.

 Awareness of trespassing.
-This rule requires that the trespasser be cognizant that his or her use of the property amounts to trespassing (meaning the trespasser has no legal right to be on the property).
+This rule requires that the trespasser be cognizant that using the property amounts to trespassing (meaning the trespasser has no legal right to be there).

 Good faith mistake.
 A few states follow this rule, which requires the trespasser to have made an innocent good faith mistake in occupying the property in the first place, such as by relying on an invalid or incorrect deed.